 The arts are integral to the St. James’ experience.
 Steeped in the strong arts community of Baton Rouge, we offer unique experiences for students to engage in a wide range of artistic pursuits.
 By learning about elements of art, famous artists and the mediums used to create different masterpieces, our students learn about the creative process and how to get their art from concept to life.
-From creating digital art with our resident art teacher Catherine Russell to creating their own Blue Dog paintings, our students have a myriad of opportunities for artistic exploration both in and out of the classroom.

 Our school provides a warm, loving learning community steeped in the Episcopalian faith that reinforces the God-given dignity and individuality of each child as expressed through the Anglican tradition.
 Our spiritual education includes weekly religion classes for each grade, twice-weekly chapel services, and spiritual education and support from our school chaplain, Mother Lynn Hooks.
 Students take an active role in chapel service by reading lessons and leading prayers, serving as ushers and acolytes, and performing music.